uchicago-cs/cmsc22000/website/content/labs/lab8.md

 Edit your tasks.txt file and include the URL of your forked cs220-redis-example repository on GitHub.

 {{% warning %}}
+{{% md %}}
 Careful!
-Remember that your tasks.txt is in your personal repository on GitLab (with all your other lab files).
-You will only be using that repository to edit your tasks.txt file.
+Remember that your `tasks.txt` is in your personal repository on GitLab (with all your other lab files).
+You will only be using that repository to edit your `tasks.txt` file.
 The rest of your work will happen on the forked cs220-redis-example repository you just created.
+{{% /md %}}
 {{% /warning %}}

 ## Task 1: Running Docker in the CS VM [Optional]